Existence of a weak solution for fractional Euler-Lagrange equations: Examples

-Theorem \ref{thmprincipal} is a result based on strong conditions on Lagrangian $L$ (especially Hypothesis \eqref{h4}).
-Consequently, there exist Lagrangian not satisfying the imposed conditions.
+Theorem~\ref{thmprincipal} is a result based on strong conditions on Lagrangian $L$.
+Consequently, some Lagrangian do not satisfy all hypotheses of Theorem~\ref{thmprincipal}.
 We can cite the Bolza's example in dimension $d=1$ given by: